 The pool-member-type option determines what mode the Controller runs in, either nodeport or cluster This document describes each option to help you decide which Controller mode is best for your deployment.

 Nodeport mode is the default mode of operation for the BIG-IP Controller in Kubernetes.
-From a configuration standpoint, it’s easier to set up since it doesn’t matter what Kubernetes Cluster Network you use.
-In addition, NodePort mode doesn’t have any specific BIG-IP licensing requirements.
+This mode is easier to set up since it supports all Kubernetes Cluster Networks, and has no specific BIG-IP licensing requirements.

 OpenShift users must run the BIG-IP Controller in cluster mode.

-Cluster mode requires a Better or Best license that includes SDN services and advanced routing.
-While there are additional networking configurations to make, cluster mode has distinct benefits over nodeport mode:
+Cluster mode requires a Better or Best license that includes SDN services, and advanced routing.
+While there are additional networking configurations, cluster mode has distinct benefits over nodeport mode:

 When thinking about how to integrate your BIG-IP device into the cluster network, you’ll probably want to take into account what you have to do manually vs what the BIG-IP Controller takes care of automatically.
 In general, the manual operations required occur far less frequently than those that are automatic.
 The list below shows common operations for a typical Kubernetes cluster, from most-frequent to least-frequent.

 - Add or remove Pods from an existing Service, or expose a Service with Pods.

 - Add or remove a Node from the Cluster.

 - Create a new Kubernetes Cluster from scratch.

 The BIG-IP Controller always manages BIG-IP system configurations for Pods automatically.
 For Nodes and Clusters, you may have to perform some actions manually (or automate them using a different system, like Ansible).
 Take these into consideration if you’re deciding how to set up your cluster network, or deciding how to integrate the BIG-IP Controller and a BIG-IP device into an existing cluster.